kyma-project/test-infra/experimental/changelog-generator/README.md

 ## Overview

 This project is a Docker image that is used to generate a changelog in the `kyma` repository.
-It uses GitHub API to get pull requests with specified labels.
+It uses GitHub API to get pull requests (PRs) with specified labels.

 ## Prerequisites